nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

     * predefined regex rules matching node name.
     * a set of matching labels (with their associated value) present on the node.
 * [kubernetes-sigs/nfs-subdir-external-provisioner: Kubernetes NFS Subdir External Provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) Dynamic sub-dir volume provisioner on a remote NFS server.
 NFS subdir external provisioner is an automatic provisioner that use your existing NFS server to support dynamic provisioning of Kubernetes Persistent Volumes via Persistent Volume Claims
-* [ori-edge/k8s_gateway](https://github.com/ori-edge/k8s_gateway) A CoreDNS plugin to resolve all types of external Kubernetes resources
+* [ori-edge/k8s_gateway](https://github.com/ori-edge/k8s_gateway) A CoreDNS plugin to resolve all types of external Kubernetes resources. k8s_gateway is a CoreDNS plugin that resolves load balancer and external IPs from outside Kubernetes clusters and supports all types of Kubernetes external resources - Ingress, Service of type LoadBalancer.
 * [viaduct-ai/kustomize-sops](https://github.com/viaduct-ai/kustomize-sops) KSOPS - A Flexible Kustomize Plugin for SOPS Encrypted Resources
 * [vadosware.io: Using Makefiles And Envsubst As An Alternative To Helm And Ksonnet (deprecated)](https://vadosware.io/post/using-makefiles-and-envsubst-as-an-alternative-to-helm-and-ksonnet/)
 * [uw-labs.github.io: Kubernetes Semaphore: A modular and nonintrusive framework for cross cluster communication](https://uw-labs.github.io/blog/kubernetes,/multicluster/2021/07/21/kube-semaphore-intro.html)